Zaid-Ajaj/the-elmish-book/chapters/fable/counter.md

 </html>
 ```

-Now we will do something similar like we did back with our last example that prints the console message: get references to the buttons by their id values and attaching event handlers.
+Now we will do something similar like we did back with our [Hello World](hello-world) example that prints the console message: get references to the buttons by their id values and attaching event handlers.
 Because we want to keep local state of the current count, we will use a mutable value.
 The `App.fs` becomes the following:

 ```fsharp
 module App